samanthaming/not-fancy-voice-animate/README.md

 ## 2. Display the Spoken Words

 Let's display our results.
-Our results is quite nested, so we will need to do a few loops to pull out our transcript.
+Our results is quite nested, so we will need to do a few loops to pull it out of our transcript.

 ```javascript
 data: {